- Madrid agree whopping €1,100m sponsorship deal with Adidas

 Bale emerges as Wales’ record goalscorer after hat-trick against China

 Gareth Bale hit an impressive hat-trick against China to break Ian Rush’s record and emerge as Wales’ all-time leading goalscorer.
 Ian Rush scored 28 goals in 73 appearances for the Welsh senior national team between 1980 and 1996.

 Ian Rush’s goal haul for Wales ensured that he overtook the likes of Trevor Ford and Ivor Allchurch to top the country’s goalscoring charts.
 It has been a record for years until today, as other ideas popped into Gareth Bale’s head.

 The Real Madrid man was the star of the show as Wales hammered China 6 nil in Nanning.
-His treble on the day against China took him from 26 to 29 goals in his 69th appearance for the country.
+His treble on the day against China took him from 26 to 29 goals in 69 appearances for his country.

-Bale who found the back of the net for the first time for the Welsh national team in October 2006 in a 5:1 defeat at home to Slovakia said:
+Bale who found the back of the net for the first time for Wales in October 2006 in a 5:1 defeat at home to Slovakia said: